maydayv7/dotfiles/README.md

 In case you want to use my configuration as-is for a fresh NixOS install, you can try the following steps:

-1. Clone this repository (`git` and `git-crypt` must be installed) to `/etc/nixos`: <pre><code>sudo mkdir /etc/nixos sudo chown $USER /etc/nixos sudo chmod ugo+rw /etc/nixos
+1. Clone this repository (`git` and `git-crypt` must be installed) to `/etc/nixos`: <pre><code>sudo mkdir /etc/nixos sudo chown $USER /etc/nixos && sudo chmod ugo+rw /etc/nixos
-git clone https://github.com/maydayv7/dotfiles /etc/nixos
+cd /etc/nixos && nix flake init -t github:maydayv7/dotfiles#extensive
-cd /etc/nixos && git remote rm origin rm -r .git-crypt files/gpg/{pubring.kbx,private-keys-v1.d}
+git remote rm origin && rm -r .git-crypt files/gpg/{pubring.kbx,private-keys-v1.d}
 </code></pre>

 2. Install `gnupg` and generate a GPG Key for yourself (if you don't already have one), and include it in the [`.sops.yaml`](./secrets/.sops.yaml) file (using `gpg --list-keys`).
 You can use the following commands to generate the GPG key (Ultimate trust and w/o passphrase is preferred):